 \begin{remark} The final mass renormalisation one takes in~\eqref{SYM} to obtain gauge covariance in 2D is therefore \begin{equ} \lim_{\eps\downarrow0}(\lambda C^\eps_{\SYM} + \check C) = \lim_{\eps\downarrow0} \lambda\tilde C^\eps = \lim_{\eps\downarrow0} \lambda \int \moll^\eps (K*\moll^\eps*K)\;, \end{equ} which is the constant `$\bar C$' appearing in~\cite[Thm.~2.9]{CCHS20}. \end{remark}

 \begin{remark} The existence of $\check C$ with the above properties may appear as a bit of a miracle.
-Indeed, the fact that $\tilde C^\eps$ and $\tilde C^{0,\eps}$ converge to finite limits is easy to see because, if $G$ is the heat kernel, then $(G*G)(t,\cdot)=tG(t,\cdot)$, which is a bounded function in 2D.
+Indeed, the fact that $\tilde C^\eps$ and $\tilde C^{0,\eps}$ converge to finite limits was easy to see because $(G*G)(t,\cdot)=tG(t,\cdot)$, is a bounded function for the heat kernel $G$ in 2D.
 On the other hand, the fact that $C^\eps_\SYM$ converges to a finite limit, and thus that $\check C$ exists, is not a priori obvious because it relies on a cancellation between diverging BPHZ constants $4\hat C^\eps$ and $\bar C^\eps$ in Theorem~\ref{thm:2D_local}.
 The fact that $\check C$ is furthermore independent of $\moll$ relies on a cancellation between $\tilde C^\eps$ and $C^\eps_\SYM$, and that~\eqref{SYM} with bare mass $\check C$ is independent of $K$ relies on the expression for $\tilde C^\eps$.

 These cancellations, convergences, and independencies are shown in~\cite{CCHS20} using explicit computations.
 We will see in Section~\ref{subsec:3D_gauge_covar} that there is another argument which allows us to see the existence of $\check C$ by instead exploiting symmetries of the equation. \end{remark}